Offshore company formation in Mauritius

 - Choosing the best offshore jurisdiction for your international operations

 The requirements to set up a company in an offshore jurisdiction like Mauritius will depend on the type of company structure.
-There are two choices: the Global Business Company and the Authorised Company.
+There are two choices: the Global Business Company and the Authorised Company – they are further detailed in the section below.
 Offshore company incorporation in Mauritius can take up to one week.
 The registration process (formalities, procedures, and documentations) prior to the company formation are generally completed between 1 to 3 weeks.

 The appointment of a registered agent for an offshore company in Mauritius required when setting up your business presence and ensuring its smooth operation in this jurisdiction.
 A registered agent, whihc must be a licensed management company, functions as the intermediary between the company’s shareholders and the relevant governmental authorities.
 They ensure that your company complies with the regulatory requirements and applicable laws within Mauritius.
 These may include but are not limited to, annual reporting, tax payments, and statutory filings.

 Requirements vary according to the type of company.
-However, the setting up an offshore company in Mauritius must meet several key requirements, including having at least one shareholder and one director, appointing a company secretary, maintaining a registered office in Mauritius, and engaging a licensed management company.
+However, opening an offshore company in Mauritius must meet several key requirements, including having at least one shareholder and one director, appointing a company secretary, maintaining a registered office in Mauritius, and engaging a licensed management company.

 Establishing an offshore company in Mauritius involves several steps, including choosing the right type of company, selecting a unique company name, engaging a licensed management company, preparing and submitting necessary documents, and paying required fees.
 The required documents include a memorandum and articles of association, proof of identity and residence of the shareholders and directors, and details of a registered office in Mauritius.
 The company incorporation in Mauritius is processed and approved by the FSC.